 top of page

-We are going out on a limb here and asserting that these are the five most essential supplements for you to take.
+We are going out on a limb here and asserting that these are the five most important supplements for you to take.
 Although the subject is open for debate, focusing on these five will build a foundation of health to get you started.
 At Optimal Hormone Health, when we draw your blood, other deficiencies could emerge, and we will treat and recommend supplements appropriately.

 You have likely heard many people say that you should get all of your vitamins and minerals from your diet.
 In a perfect world, this might be possible and certainly is worthy of an effort, even with supplementation.
 Plenty of fresh vegetables, fruits, whole grains, fish, nuts, seeds, and eggs should be a part of everyone’s diet.
 Vitamin and mineral supplements can not and should not replace a good diet.
 To cover those days when you don’t eat well, expend extra calories, go traveling, and go way off the deep diet end, taking supplements will cover the gaps.
 Let’s take a closer look at the ones we recommend and why they are in our top five.